jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-attacks might be more representative of the challenges a non\-e\-commerce or heavily extranet service\-oriented organization might face.Additionally, our subject matter experts (SMEs) continue to report the growth of low\-volume, persistent attacks on high\- interaction services such as Domain
+attacks might be more representative of the challenges a non\-e\-commerce or heavily extranet service\-oriented organization might face.
+Additionally, our subject matter experts
+(SMEs) continue to report the growth of low\-volume, persistent attacks on high\- interaction services such as Domain
 Name System (DNS).
-When you want to take someone off the internet, there is more than one way to peel a potato.92At the end of the day, our recommendation remains the same as in the previous years.
+When you want to take someone off the internet, there is more than one way to peel a potato.92
+At the end of the day, our
+recommendation remains the same as in the previous years.
 There is relatively minimal setup necessary